Clemens85/runningdinner/README.md

 ## Overview
 * `runningdinner-backend` contains the backend Java application based upon Spring Boot.
-* `runningdinner-functions` contains a lambda function based upon the serverless framework for geocoding addresses.
 * `runningdinner-client` contains the frontend with React and MaterialUI
 * `e2e-tests` contains some Cypress End2End tests